jayunit100/k8sprototypes/windows/README.md

 # End to end k8s windows setup guide (local VMs)

+This is based on the guide at https://github.com/vmware-tanzu/antrea/blob/master/docs/windows.md. so read that first and make sure you understand it.

 This is done in VMWare workstation.
 It can be generically followed in other hypervisors as well.
 This is an opinionated guide:

 - Uses antrea for networking, which relies on Wins